In today’s Architect’s Corner, we talk with Nelson Kick, manager of High-Performance Computing at TGen,…

 What advice would you give someone seriously considering running stateful containers in production?

 Plan carefully.
 Make an inventory of your persistent data stores and specify performance and resiliency.
-Consider how you’d recover if the container host that the volume resides on were inaccessible.
+Consider how you’d recover if the container host that the volume resides on was inaccessible.
 How will you track and manage all of the data stores?
 How will you manage storage performance tiers?
 Each app is different, so you need to go through the process yourself, but when I thought through all this on the front end, the value proposition for Portworx became immediately apparent.